The Bride!: Cast

+Swedish musician Fever Ray makes a cameo appearance in the film, performing music from the soundtrack.

 Production

-Development

-In August 2023, the weekly issue of Production Weekly reported an upcoming remake of the 1935 film The Bride of Frankenstein from Netflix, written and directed by Maggie Gyllenhaal and starring Penélope Cruz, Christian Bale, and Peter Sarsgaard (Gyllenhaal's husband).

-Pre-production

 The Bride! is the second feature film written and directed by Maggie Gyllenhaal.

+In August 2023, the weekly issue of Production Weekly reported a forthcoming remake of the 1935 film The Bride of Frankenstein from Netflix, written and directed by Maggie Gyllenhaal and starring Penélope Cruz, Christian Bale, and Peter Sarsgaard (Gyllenhaal's husband).
 In January 2024, it was announced that Warner Bros.
 Pictures was producing the film and Annette Bening had joined its ensemble cast, which included Jessie Buckley (who starred in Gyllenhaal's feature directorial debut, The Lost Daughter, in 2021) as "the star of the movie", alongside Bale, Cruz, and Sarsgaard.
-According to Deadline Hollywood, Bale and Buckley were "circling this project well before the strikes."
+According to Deadline Hollywood, Bale and Buckley were "circling this project well before the strikes".
 In March 2024, Julianne Hough came on board to star, with John Magaro and Jeannie Berlin joining the following month.
 In June, Jake Gyllenhaal, Maggie's brother, revealed he would also star.

-Filming
+In August 2024, The Wall Street Journal reported that Michael De Luca and Pamela Abdy, co-chairs and CEOs of the Warner Bros. motion picture unit, with "a reputation in Hollywood for being talent whisperers with a willingness to spend", had "stepped in to foot the bill" after Netflix left the project (which included a disagreement over Gyllenhaal wanting to film in New York while Netflix pushed for New Jersey because it would be cheaper), adding that "The movie's costs, including production and marketing, will likely exceed $100 million."
+Gyllenhaal emphasized the creative freedom granted to her by De Luca and Abdy.

 Principal photography was scheduled to begin on March 4, 2024, in New York City.
-The film, according to Sarsgaard, features "big dance numbers".
-In August 2024, The Wall Street Journal reported that Michael De Luca and Pamela Abdy, co-chairs and CEOs of the Warner Bros. motion picture unit with "a reputation in Hollywood for being talent whisperers with a willingness to spend", had "stepped in to foot the bill" after Netflix left the project (which included a disagreement over Gyllenhaal wanting to film in New York while Netflix pushed for New Jersey because it would be cheaper), adding that "The movie's costs, including production and marketing, will likely exceed $100 million".
-Gyllenhaal emphasized the creative freedom granted to her by De Luca and Abdy.
-In January 2025, Deadline reported the film's budget as being $80 million, less than the $100 million it would have cost had it remained at Netflix.

-Post-production

-During post-production, editing was completed by Dylan Tichenor.
+Cinematographer Lawrence Sher shot the film entirely with IMAX-certified digital cameras, marking his first collaboration with Gyllenhaal.
+Sher primarily shot The Bride! with the Sony Venice 2 digital camera while the Sony FX3 was used for select shots.
+The film's main aspect ratio is 2:39:1 which expands into 1:43:1 and 1:90:1 aspect ratios in the IMAX format.
+In January 2025, Deadline reported the film's budget as $80 million.

+Editing was completed by Dylan Tichenor.
+Gyllenhaal cut some violent sequences, including those of sexual violence, from the film in response to negative test screenings; one particular moment cut involved Frankenstein licking black vomit off the Bride's neck.
 The score was composed by Hildur Guðnadóttir, who replaced the previously announced Jonny Greenwood.
+Swedish musician Fever Ray composed two songs for the soundtrack and appears in the film.

 Release

+Theatrical

-The Bride! is scheduled to be released in the United States on March 6, 2026, in IMAX.
+The Bride! had its world premiere at the Empire Leicester Square in London, on February 26, 2026.
+It was first released in France and South Korea on March 4, 2026, and in the United States on March 6, 2026, in IMAX.
 It was previously scheduled for release on October 3, 2025, and September 26, 2025.